rokath/trice/README.md

 - Modify `triceConfig.h` acording your needs.
   - With `#define TRICE_MODE 0` (direct mode) just provide a **putchar()** function.
   - Recommended is an indirect mode which allows to use `TRICE` macros also inside interrupts.
-- Compile & load your app.
+- Compile, load and start your app.
-- In project root: `trice l -p COM1` should show `Coming soon: 2022!` after app start.
+- In project root: A command like `trice l -p COM3 -baud 57600` should show `Coming soon: 2022!` after app start.
 - Look in `./pkg/src/triceCheck.c` for examples.

 ## Achieved Results

 ### Speed results

- A `TRICE` macro execution can be as cheap like 3 Assembler instructions or 6 processor clocks:
+ A `TRICE` macro execution can be as cheap like 3-4 Assembler instructions or 6-8 processor clocks:

 - Disassembly: ![./docs/README.media/MEASURE_executionCode.PNG](./docs/README.media/MEASURE_executionCode.PNG)
 - Duration - The blue SYSTICK clock counts backwards 6 clocks for each `TRICE` macro (on an ARM M0+), what is less than 100 ns @64 Mhz MCU clock: ![./docs/README.media/MEASURE_executionClocks.PNG](./docs/README.media/MEASURE_executionClocks.PNG)